Cat0125/ByteX/README.md

 ## Manual

-1. Download and extract archive
+1. Download and extract archive at releases
 2. Open folder with ByteX and run in terminal:
 ```
 cd path/to/bytex